bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 And I think the knapsack basically meant you just grabbed coins randomly and then see if it was enough.
 And then if it wasn't, you try it again.
 And then there was a new thing called branch and bound, which was a bit more smarter way to find coins.
-And there's also the try to find a single coin that is exactly the right value strategy.
+And there's also the trying to find a single coin that is exactly the right value strategy.

 Sjors Provoost: 00:34:57